Conducting Market Research

 Once you know what questions you want to ask, you will need to know how to get answers from your potential customers.
 There are several different ways you can ask people for feedback about your product or service, and each has its strengths and weaknesses.
 You could send out questionnaires or conduct interviews with a sample of your current customers, provided you have their permission to contact them.
 Done online or face-to-face, these could be a relatively cheap way to gather information from your market.
 However, the response rate is typically low so you might not get as much feedback as you need.

 You might also consider holding a focus group or offer tasters of your new product or service to get immediate and direct feedback from your target market.
 Conducting market research in this way can be expensive and requires a lot of planning, but you can get some really detailed and helpful responses from your testers.

 Take a look at our top tips for market testing here.

-Market research isn’t just about gathering what’s known as “primary” data directly from potential customers either, you can get excellent “secondary” information by spending an hour or two online.
-Primary data is great because you’ve conducted it yourself and so you know that it’s fresh and directly relevant to your business, but using other people’s research as a secondary source can be just as helpful if it’s coming from the right place.
-The Office for National Statistics, Federation of Small Businesses and the British Chambers of Commerce all gather data about your market – and your competitors – that you can access for free and could be a good place for you to start.
+Market research is not just about gathering what is known as “primary” data directly from potential customers either, you can get excellent “secondary” information by spending an hour or two online.
+Primary data is great because you have conducted it yourself, and so you know that it is fresh and directly relevant to your business.
+However, using other people’s research as a secondary source can be just as helpful if it is coming from the right place.
+The Office for National Statistics, Federation of Small Businesses and the British Chambers of Commerce all gather data about your market – and your competitors – that you can access for free.

-Gathering lots of great primary and secondary data is a great start, but there’s no point in having all that information if you don’t make use of it.
-You have to use your results to inform your next moves.
-If people claim to like your product but don’t have the funds or reason to commit to a purchase, you’ll need to make changes, whether that be to add more value to your customers, or to tweak your target market.
-Listen to what your results are telling you, and don’t just pay attention to the parts that you wanted to hear.
+Gathering lots of great primary and secondary data is a great start, but you must then make use of it; you have to use your results to inform your next moves.
+If people claim to like your product, but do not have the funds or reason to commit to a purchase, you will need to make changes, whether that be to add more value to your customers, or to tweak your target market.
+Listen to what your results are telling you, and do not just pay attention to the parts that you wanted to hear.